 This course will discuss the current trends and issues of importance to the practitioner in sport administration and leadership in professional sports, intercollegiate sports, and youth sports.
+The course may be repeated for credit with a different topic.
+Previously listed as SAL550.

-The course may be repeated for credit with a different topic.SMGT555.
-Experimental Course (1-6)
+SMGT555.
+Experimental Course (1-6).
+Previously listed as SAL555.